fbpixelDo You Need to Take Progesterone After IUI? | Thomson Medical

 • Drink 2–3 litres of water daily to stay hydrated

-• Maintain a healthy BMI to support fertility
+• Maintain a healthy BMI to support your overall health

 • Do moderate exercise like walking or swimming